flyonspeed/TronView/README.md

 - All display screen sizes and ratios supported.
 - Text mode
 - Touch screen support
-- 30 + FPS on Raspberry Pi 4
+- 30 + FPS on Raspberry Pi 4 or Pi 5
 - Remote keypad / user input support.
 - Display flight data in Knots, Standard, Metric, F or C
 - Designed for Raspberry Pi but also runs on Mac OSx, Windows, and other linux systems.